suchen-sci/spirit-gpu/README.md

 ```

 ## Logging
 We provide a tool to log information.
-Please make sure you update to the `latest` version to use this feature.

 Default logging level is "INFO", you can call `logger.set_level(logging.DEBUG)` to change it.

+> Please make sure you update to the `latest` version to use this feature.
 ```python
 from spirit_gpu import start, logger from spirit_gpu.env import Env